holunda-io/bpm-ai-connectors-camunda-8/README.md

 bash <(curl -s https://raw.githubusercontent.com/holunda-io/bpm-ai-connectors-camunda-8/main/wizard.sh)
 ```

-On Windows, use WSL to run the command.
+On Windows, use WSL2 (with a proper distribution like ubuntu) to run the command.

 The Wizard will guide you through your preferences, create an .env file, and download and start the docker-compose.yml.